Click to open network menu

 Regardless of whether you have Conqueror or Press the Attack you will be in the precision tree.

-The best secondary tree is generally Sorcery.
-Scorch is an absolute must IMO to be able to force the early kill.
-From there, I go Absolute Focus to give even more early pressure, but the more popular rune is Transcendence which is solid as well.
+The meta secondary tree is generally Sorcery.
+Scorch helps to be able to force the early kill via increased poke damage.
+From there, you go Transcendence which scales well into teamfights.

 Some players prefer the Resolve tree and run things like Bone Plating and Second Wind.
 However, especially before level 6 you should be winning hard enough to where you don't need defensive stats or runes to survive.
-Of course with defensive runes you can win fights you wouldn't otherwise, but in general the aggressive Sorcery setup will net you more early leads.
+Of course with defensive runes you can win fights you wouldn't otherwise, but in general the aggressive Sorcery setup will net you more early leads and the Inspiration setup will snowball you much faster towards items

 Spells